 - Give your father a meaningful gift: A thoughtful gift can show your father how much you care.
 It doesn’t have to be expensive; it just has to be meaningful.
 You can give him something that reminds him of a special memory, or something that he has always wanted.

 - Show your father respect: Treat your father with the same level of respect that you would treat your mother.
 Don’t make fun of him, belittle him, or disrespect him in any way.
 Show him that you value and appreciate him.

 - Express your gratitude: Take the time to thank your father for everything he has done for you.
 Write him a letter or a card expressing your gratitude.
 Tell him how much you love him and how much he means to you.
 You can also use these free candy bar printable gift tags for your husband to show how much you love him.

 At the beginning, I asked you to think about how you would feel if those commercials were about mothers instead of fathers.

 They’re funny until we switch genders, and then they’re pretty offensive.

-They’re funny until we imagine them directed at our sons, whom we love and we know are trying to be good husbands and fathers.
-They’re doing their best.
+They’re funny until we imagine them directed at our own household and our sons, whom we love and we know are trying to be good husbands and fathers.
+They are doing their best.